AdguardTeam/KnowledgeBase/docs/miscellaneous/contribute/translate/plural-forms.md

 Here are some sources of information you can use.

 [Localization Guide](http://docs.translatehouse.org/projects/localization-guide/en/latest/l10n/pluralforms.html) contains a wide list of languages.
 The number of plural forms for different languages is shown this way: `nplurals=2`, `nplurals=4` and so on.
-The numeral after the Equals sign `=` means the number of plural forms of the respective language.
+The numeral after the Equals sign `=` indicates the number of plural forms of the respective language.

 Also, you can get information about plural forms in the [Unicode Common Locale Data Repository](http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html#rules) (CLDR).
 The CLDR Plural Rules indicate an additional word form for decimal numbers (1.5; 2.3; 100.1…), but we don’t use them in AdGuard translations.